-The Belfast-based artist Benji Connell, who is trained in architecture has brought his unique visual approach and skills over to the world of illustration with great success.
-With CAD and 3D modelling taking over in architectural illustration and spatial design, Benji believes that the pen is the best way to explore the stories that the built environment has to tell – across editorial, advertising, publishing, architectural illustration and concept design.
+The Belfast-based artist Benji Connell is a trained architect who has brought his unique visual approach and skills over to the world of illustration with great success.
+With CAD and 3D modelling taking over in architectural illustration and spatial design, Benji believes the that the pencil is the best way to explore the stories that the built environment has to tell – across editorial, advertising, publishing, architectural illustration and concept design.

 Benji’s clients love the passion he has for exploring these narratives, his attention to detail and his collaborative style of working.
 He takes their ideas and pushes them further, and through his line work the warmth of the human hand is always present.